Ebinger’s Blackout Cake: the legend, the recipe

 - Preheat the oven to 375°F degrees.
 Butter and lightly flour two (8-inch) round cake pans.

 - Make the cake: Place the cocoa in a small bowl and whisk in the boiling water to form a paste.

-- Combine the chopped chocolate and milk in saucepan over medium heat.
+- Combine the chopped chocolate and milk in a saucepan over medium heat.
 Stir frequently until the chocolate melts, about three minutes.
 Remove from the heat.
 Whisk a small amount of the hot chocolate milk into the cocoa paste to warm it.
 Whisk the cocoa mixture into the milk mixture.
 Return the pan to medium heat and stir for one minute.
 Remove and set aside to cool until tepid.